-The Fiber Optic Association in Cebu offers CFOT certification built on a vast knowledge of the technology behind fiber optics, as well as dedicated skills in handling fiber optic technology.
+The Fiber Optic Association in Cebu gives you CFOT certification founded on the science of fiber optics technology as well as dedicated skills in handling fiber optic technology.
 Most CFOTs are connected to the industry as contractors or installation experts.

 As copper cables are becoming obsolete and the demand for fiber optic technology rises, so does the demand for accredited fiber optic technicians.
 While a number of fiber optic technicians learn their skills on the job, it is still an advantage to have that competitive edge by pursuing certification, thus making you more credible.
 A certification course gives you a grasp of the basic skills you must have to become a well-versed fiber optic technician.
 Please read on to know what you need to be a CFOT.